kellyj83/kellyj83.github.io/index.md

 ---

-I'm a graduate in Mathematics from Trinity College Dublin, currently working as a Risk Consultant at Murex.
+I am a graduate in Mathematics from Trinity College Dublin, currently working as a Risk Consultant at Murex.

 I have a strong interest in Finance, Statistics, Music, and Sports, and am actively engaged in projects that focus on Computational Mathematics.